jdeath/Hubspace-Homeassistant/README.md

 ### Installation

-Only supports on/off and brightness right now.
+Supports most Light and Fan controls.
 Cloud polling updates the state every minute.
 Login may not be robust.
 May need to reset login/restart homeassistant if it hangs.
 Investigating usage of HASS's built-in OAuth support.

 Copy this folder to `<config_dir>/custom_components/hubspace/`.